North West England: Industrial heritage

 Kirkby was planned in the 1950s as the largest trading estate in Britain—1,800 acres.
 Trafford Park is the world's first planned industrial estate.
 Rochdale Society of Equitable Pioneers opened their first co-operative outlet on 21 December 1844.

 Alastair Pilkington invented the float glass method of manufacture in 1957 at St Helens, announcing it in January 1959.
-It was manufacturered from 1961, and 80% of the world's glass is made with the process; the former site closed in 2014 and it is made now at the Green Gate site.
+It was manufactured from 1961, and 80% of the world's glass is made with the process; the former site closed in 2014 and it is made now at the Green Gate site.
 Pears soap, made at Port Sunlight, is the world's first registered brand, and world's oldest brand in existence.
 Elihu Thomson, born in Manchester who subsequently moved to America, formed Thomson-CSF which became Thales Group in 2000.
 The British part (British Thomson-Houston) would later become part of GEC; he invented the arc lamp.
 Henry Brunner from Liverpool would join with Ludwig Mond in the 1860s to form a chemical company which became ICI in 1926.
 Mossbay Steelworks in Workington, when opened in 1877, were the world's first large-scale steelworks; its austenitic manganese steel (mangalloy) was produced from 1877 until 1974, with Britain's railways converting from iron to steel by the 1880s.
 Track was made there for the UK's railways (exclusively from the 1970s onwards, with the steel made in Teesside) until August 2006; much of the rails made were exported (from 1882), with its main competitor being Voestalpine of Austria, and a plant (bought by British Steel in 1999) in Hayange, France, who make all of SNCF's railway tracks, and the Katowice Steelworks in Poland.
 Workington was thought to make the best quality rail track in the world.

 Sebastian Ziani de Ferranti, born in Liverpool in 1864, was an electrical engineer who designed the layout for Deptford Power Station, the first alternating current power station in the world in 1887, and whose design all others would follow; his later company Ferranti, of Oldham, would later be an industry leader in Britain's defence electronics, on the FTSE 100 Index.
 Ferranti's design of increasing AC voltage to high tension at the power station, to be stepped-down at a transformer at substations before entering properties, is the system all electricity networks take today; the system reduces wasteful heating of electricity transmission cables.